kardi06/networking-concierge/score-service/README.md

-# MyConnect score-service
+# score-service

-FastAPI microservice that backs the `score_match` tool of the MyConnect concierge agent.
+FastAPI microservice that backs the `score_match` tool of the concierge agent.
 Given a requester and a candidate attendee profile plus the requester's intent, it returns a structured score (0–100), a rationale (≤200 chars), and the concrete shared ground between the two.

 ## Why a separate service